kiranraoboinapally/java-web-dev-practice/README.md

 │   └── (Java files for generating patterns)
 ├── recursion/
 │   └── (Java files for recursive problems)
-└── ques.md          # A Markdown file listing all the questions/problems
 ```

 Each folder contains Java files corresponding to specific problems or categories.

+- **ques.md**: The file that contains a complete list of all the questions/problems available in this repository.
 - **arrays/**: Contains solutions to problems involving arrays.
 - **basics/**: Includes fundamental Java programs covering basic concepts.
 - **loops/**: Contains programs categorized by different types of loops: